astramieri/azure-data-fundamentals/docs/module_2/data_services.md

 - **Pipelines**: based on the same technology as Azure Data Factory.
 - **SQL**: a highly scalable SQL database engine, optimized for data warehouse workloads
 - **Apache Spark**: an open-source distributed data processing system that supports multiple programming languages and APIs, including Java, Scala, Python, and SQL
-- **Azure Synapse Data Explorer**: a high-performance data analytics solution that is optimized for real-time querying of log and telemetry data using Kusto Query Language (KQL)
+- **Data Explorer**: a high-performance data analytics solution that is optimized for real-time querying of log and telemetry data using Kusto Query Language (KQL)

 ## Azure Databricks